 - Loss of Autonomy and Security: As a subscriber to a cloud-based testing application, you hand over your data and information to an outside party.
 This can cause challenges in cloud testing, as your data is now more vulnerable.
 Moreover, your IT team cannot provide in-house resolutions to issues that arise during testing.
 That’s why it’s important to choose a cloud-based testing service that offers 24/7 customer support with a ticket escalation system in place.

 - Spotty Feature Coverage: Is your application rich in features?
 Do you add new functionality constantly?
 Your cloud testing services may not necessarily be equipped to test each new feature you release, resulting in inadequate test coverage.
-To overcome these cloud testing challenges, your QA team can choose a stronger cloud testing service and partner with external QA testing experts so that your product maintains quality at market.
+To overcome these cloud testing services challenges, your QA team can choose a stronger cloud testing services and partner with external QA testing experts so that your product maintains quality at market.